arendjantetteroo/guzzle-asana/README.md

 Available examples with their included commands:
 - get-users.php : getUsers, getUsersWithEmail, getUser, getMe, getUsersInWorkspace
 - get-workspaces.php: getWorkspaces, getTasksForWorkspace
-- tasks.php: createTask, getTask, updateTask, deleteTask
+- tasks.php: createTask, getTask, updateTask, deleteTask, createSubTask, getSubTasks, getTaskStories, getStory, addTaskComment, getProjectsForTask

-See the examples directory for a workspace with tasks usage example
+- tasks-and-projects.php: createTask, getProjectsInWorkspace, addProjectToTask, getProjectsForTask, removeProjectFromTask
+- tasks-followers.php: createTask, getTask, addTaskFollowers, removeTaskFollowers
+- tags.php: createTag, getTag, updateTag, getTagsInWorkspace, getTags
+- projects.php: createProject, getProject, updateProject, getProjectsInWorkspace, getProjects, deleteProjects

-You can look at the services.json for details on what methods are available and how to call them
+You can look at the services.json for details on what methods are available and what parameters are available to call them

-## Todo

-- [ ] Complete the service description
-- [ ] Add tests
-- [ ] Add some more examples
-- [ ] Add some Response models
-- [ ] Add an oauth2 example for asana connect

 ## Contributions welcome

+Found a bug, open an issue, preferably with the debug output and what you did.
+Bugfix?
+Open a Pull Request and i'll look into it.

 ## License